mirigi/mirigi.github.io/collections/_features/en/expenses-integration.md

 image: "/img/features/expenses.jpg"
 layout: feature
 keywords: expenses, integration, payments, billing, accounting, automation
-description: "Integrate expense management and online payments with Mirigi."
+description: "Integrate expense management and online payments seamlessly with Mirigi for streamlined billing and accounting."
 ---

 Mirigi seamlessly integrates with various **expense management systems**, empowering residents to effortlessly view their **expenses**, see the currently **owed amount**, and make **online payments**.
 This integration ensures that all user transactions are automatically communicated to the expense management system for **streamlined processing**.